MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 |`[Settings] Priority=Default  [Default] DisableTaskMgr=YES HideShell=YES`|

 ####  <a name="Home_Page"></a> Home_Page
- The URL to be used as the Windows Internet Explorer® home page after the target operating system is deployed.
+ The URL to be used as the Windows Internet Explorer&reg; home page after the target operating system is deployed.

 |**Property configured by**|||**Property applies to**||
 |-|-|-|-|-|